-In the discussion that follows, the term “Broker” means a real estate brokerage or “sponsoring” Broker, while the term “Sales Agent” or simply “Agent” refers to licensees who work for a brokerage or sponsoring Broker, even though such Sales Agents may, themselves, be licensed as “brokers.”
+In the discussion that follows, the term “Broker” means a real estate brokerage or “sponsoring” Broker, while the term “Sales Agent” or simply “Agent” refers to licensee who works for a brokerage or sponsoring Broker, even though such Sale Agent may also be a licensed as broker.

-Sales Agents are subject to the control and supervision of their Broker; the acts of a Sales Agent are considered to be the acts of their Broker.
+Sales Agents are subject to the control and supervision of their Broker; the acts of Sales Agents are considered to be the acts of their Broker.

 Additionally, in the eyes of the law, both Brokers and their Sales Agents are considered to be “agents” of the party whom they represent.
 For example, both the Seller’s Broker, and the Sales Agents who work for that Broker, are considered to be “agents” of the Seller.
 As such, they each owe the Seller certain legal duties.

 The “default” rule in Texas is that a Broker represents the Seller, unless there is an express agreement to the contrary between Broker and Buyer.
 This makes sense in that it is the Seller who decides whether to list a property for sale, it is the Seller who will pay the sales commission for brokering the transaction, and it is the Seller’s Broker (and/or that Broker’s Sales Agent) who will pay to advertise the property for sale.

 Thus, when a Buyer calls a Seller’s Broker in response to an advertisement for a property, the Seller’s Broker is representing the Seller, not the Buyer.
 In this situation, the Buyer is unrepresented.